 Written by: Greg Ellifritz

-The news story below isn’t all that remarkable.
-It describes something that happens every day with unfortunate regularity.
-An armed robber shoots one of his victims.
+The news story I read wasn’t all that remarkable.
+It described something that happens every day with unfortunate regularity.
+An armed robber shot one of his victims.

-There is, however, a worthwhile learning point in the article.
+This particular story, however, yielded a worthwhile learning point.
 The robber walked into a store and fired a couple of shots from a rifle into the ceiling before demanding cash.
 The victim (a store manager) complied.

 As she was handing over the money, she was still stunned by what was going on.
 She made a careless comment, saying “you’re not going to shoot me” to the robber.

 The robber took those words as a challenge and shot her in the leg before taking the money and running from the store.

 When asked by police if he felt any remorse, the robber replied that he did not.
 He blamed his actions on the victim, stating: “You don’t tell somebody that’s got a gun pointed at you that you’re not going to shoot them'”

 The truth in this case is not all that important.
 The only thing violent criminals care about is THEIR perception of what’s happening.
 The robber here felt challenged and stepped right up to show the victim that he wouldn’t be brazenly insulted in that manner.

 There was an interesting study done in California a while back.
 It was reported in Michael Ghiglieri’s excellent book titled The Dark Side of Man.
 The researcher, David Luckenbill, studied all of the murderers in a California county over a 10-year period and asked them why they killed their victims.
 You would expect to see a variety of responses.
 You would be wrong.
 Every death row inmate interviewed listed one of only two reasons for killing….

 34% said they killed because the victim challenged the killer’s authority